Relational databases

 Referential integrity - Foreign keys

-The purpose of referential integrity is to take care that all rows in child-table has a parent row in parent table.
+The purpose of referential integrity is to take care that all rows in child-table have a parent row in parent table.

 In order to create table named hour to MySQL, you can use below code